begelb/MLCD/README.md

 After downloading a copy of the repository, navigate to the project folder and use one of the following commands to install the attractor_id package.
 The first commmand is preferred if you have multiple versions of Python.

+You will also need a copy of the configuration files placed inside a ```config``` folder.
+The files are available at [MLCD-config](https://github.com/begelb/MLCD-config).

 **Installation Command Option 1 (preferred)**:
 ```python -m pip install .```